Causal Discovery with Unobserved Confounding and non-Gaussian Data: Numerical results

-We make several observations about the simulation results.
+We make several observations about the results.
 First, the performance of FCI+ and GBS does not seem to change drastically across the different error distributions.
 BANG does best when the errors are gamma which we posit occurs because we only estimate moments up to degree 3 (when compared to the uniform which requires estimation of $4$th moments) and of the gamma's relatively lighter tails (when compared to the lognormal).
-BANG performs very poorly when the errors follow a $T_{13}$ distribution.
-We posit that this is because the $T$ errors are too close to a Gaussian distribution and thus violate the ``strong faithfulness'' assumption even when the sample size is very large.
-Initial experiments show that using non-parametric independence tests instead of testing moments dramatically improves performance with $T$ errors when the graphs are small; however, it becomes computationally challenging as the graph size increases.
+As expected, because the errors are too close to a Gaussian, BANG performs very poorly under the $T_{13}$ setting.

 We also see that GBS and FCI+ do well when the graph is sparse, and GBS tends to outperform both FCI and BANG.
 However, the performance of GBS and FCI+ begins to suffer when the true graph becomes more dense.
-Although the performance of BANG also decreases, it decreases less in comparison, and BANG outperforms the other methods in the dense setting.
-In the medium and dense settings, there are settings where BANG recovers the true graph more often than GBS and FCI+ recover the equivalence class.
+Although the performance of BANG also decreases, it decreases less in comparison, and BANG outperforms the other methods in the medium and dense setting.
+There are even many settings where BANG recovers the true graph more often than GBS and FCI+ recover the equivalence class.

+When comparing the two BANG implementations, we see that dHSIC tends to outperform empirical likelihood when the errors are gamma or lognormal, but empirical likelihood slightly outperforms the dHSIC implementation when the errors are uniform.
+This may be due to the fact that we use the ``gamma approximation'' for the null distribution of the dHSIC test statistic because using a permutation test is too computationally expensive.

-In the appendix, we also consider settings where we restrict the elements of $B$ and $\Delta$ to be positive which hopefully results in fewer ``faithfulness'' violations.
+In the appendix, we also consider settings where we restrict the elements of $B$ and $\Delta$ to be positive which results in fewer ``faithfulness'' violations.
 In this setting, the performance of BANG tends to improve (particularly in the gamma and lognormal settings) while the performance of GBS and FCI+ do not change substantially.
 This suggests that BANG is much more dependant on ``strong faithfulness'' than the other methods.
-In the appendix, we also present results when the errors are drawn from a multivariate Gaussian.